 Yes, Squarespace can do subscriptions.
 The platform supports recurring billing for physical products on its Commerce Advanced plan, meaning customers are charged automatically on a schedule you set.
-This article explains what types of subscriptions you can create, how to set them up step by step, and what the plan requirements and limitations are.
+This article explains what types of subscriptions you can create, how to set them up step by step, what the plan requirements and limitations are, and what the practical details look like that most guides skip over.

 Key Takeaways